xiv3r/uz801-openwrt/readme.md

 - Custom package server for msm89xx/msm8916
   - Any target specific module not present might require to be built from sources.
 This repo can be used to do that, run `make menuconfig` before `make -j$(nproc)` and select it from the menu.
 - Investigate `lpac` and eSIM.
+- Convert led `hotplugs` into triggers
+- Reboot to edl/bootloader from linux/luci.

 ## Credits
 - @ghosthgy https://github.com/ghosthgy/openwrt-msm8916